Prediction vs. Reality: Cyber Risk in the Covid-19 World

 Next is the vulnerability of certain technologies organizations use to facilitate remote work.

 One obvious choice is a VPN, a technology that enables secure access to environments that are otherwise restricted to an on-premises network.
 VPNs have a host of potential vulnerabilities, as the U.S. CISA warned in March.
-They’re typically developed and sold by third parties but installed and configured by in-house IT teams, meaning there is scope for wide variance in how secure they are from company to company.
+They’re typically developed and sold by third parties but installed and configured by in-house IT teams, meaning there is scope for the wide variance in how secure they are from company to company.

 True to form, criminals have been exploiting these vulnerabilities in recent weeks.
 Microsoft reported that several major VPN providers had been targeted by organized attackers, and advised hospitals in particular to patch their services.